adjust/windows_sdk/README.md

 ### 4. Update adjust settings

-Replace the `{YourAppToken}` placeholder with your App Token.
-You can find in your [dashboard].
+Replace the `{YourAppToken}` placeholder with your App Token, which you can find in your [dashboard].

-Depending on whether or not you build your app for testing or for production, you must set the `environment` parameter with one of these values:
+Depending on whether or not you build your app for testing or for production, you will need to set the `environment` parameter with one of these values:

 ```cs
 string environment = AdjustConfig.EnvironmentSandbox;